T-Crypt/hyprland-layoutswitch/README.md

 # hyprland-layoutswitch

-Python script to change current keyboard layout with notification!
+Python and bash script to change current keyboard layout with notification!

 # USAGE